Updated February 2018

-Similar to SPF, Sender ID verifies the email sender’s IP address against the alleged owner of the sending domain.
-The difference is that Sender ID uses an algorithm, called Purported Responsible Address (PRA), to examine the message content of email by specifically focusing on the from address your recipients see.
-Sender ID was not ultimately widely adopted, and, at this point, Microsoft took down their website relating to Sender ID.
+Similar to SPF, Sender ID verifies the email senders’ IP address against the alleged owner of the sending domain.
+The difference is that Sender ID uses an algorithm, called Purported Responsible Address (PRA), to examine the message content of email by specifically focusing on the From address your recipients see.
+Developed by Microsoft, Sender ID was not ultimately widely adopted, and, at this point, Microsoft took down their website relating to Sender ID.
 So, one can make the assumption that Sender ID is now obsolete, although it is still used by some ISPs.
 So, if you do set up Sender ID, you should ensure that it is set up correctly.
 For more information about the technical aspects of Sender ID, check out Unlock the Inbox.

 With DKIM, two corresponding “keys” are created – one that is public, stored in the DNS as text, as well as a private key that is accessible just to the email server.
 So every time an email campaign is sent, a private key is included in the email message headers.
 When ISPs receive the email message in their servers, they can verify the public and private headers.
 This information is used to verify not only the sender, but also that the email message was not changed in transit.
 Yahoo, AOL and Gmail are known to use DKIM when checking authentication.
 In addition, Hotmail also uses DKIM, but typically only when Sender ID fails.

 For the DKIM authentication method, DomainKeys technology is combined with Identified Internet Mail (IIM).
 DomainKeys verifies the domain of the email sender by encrypting the email header and replacing it with a hash value.
 The receiving site also encrypts the email and compares the hash values to be sure they match.
 Using public key cryptography, email senders add a domain name and signature to their messages.
 The signature is verified at the receiving end by using the DNS.
 For more information about implementing DKIM, visit DKIM.org.